 NRS 597.850 is the Nevada statute that gives merchants the shopkeeper’s privilege.
-This privilege allows store owners and workers lawfully to detain suspected shoplifters in a reasonable manner.
-Merchants can also use the shopkeeper’s privilege as a defense to certain civil claims and criminal charges, including false imprisonment (NRS 200.460) and unlawful citizen’s arrest (NRS 171.126).
+This rule allows store owners and workers lawfully to detain suspected shoplifters if they do so in a reasonable manner.
+Merchants can also assert the shopkeeper’s privilege as a defense to certain civil claims and criminal charges, including false imprisonment (NRS 200.460) and unlawful citizen’s arrest (NRS 171.126).

 The statute states that: